Outing.golf

 Pinehurst Resort hotel or cottage

-Spring (March through May) and fall (September through November) are the best windows for Pinehurst.
-The climate is moderate, the courses are in good condition, and the pace of the village is pleasant.
-Summer is warm and humid — playable but not ideal.
-Winter is mild by Southeast standards and can offer strong value, though some courses run slower conditions.
+Spring (March through May) and fall (September through November) are the best windows.
+The climate is moderate, the courses are in their best condition, and the pace of the village is pleasant.
+Summer is hot and humid — playable, and rates dip, but afternoon rounds in July are a grind.
+Winter is mild by Southeast standards and offers real value, though some courses run slower conditions and overseeded greens.

-The week of the US Open (when Pinehurst hosts) is not a good time to plan a group trip — course availability drops significantly and the village is crowded.
+One honest warning: the week of the US Open (when Pinehurst hosts) is not a good time to plan a group trip — course availability drops significantly and the village is crowded.
+Check the championship calendar before locking dates.

 Courses worth knowing

-• Pinehurst No. 4 — Recently renovated by Gil Hanse, widely considered one of the best renovations in recent years.
+• Pinehurst No. 4 — Renovated by Gil Hanse, widely considered one of the best renovations in recent years.
 Comparable experience to No. 2 at a somewhat lower premium.
 Strong option for groups that want a true Pinehurst layout without the No. 2 price.

-• Mid Pines and Pine Needles — Two adjacent Donald Ross courses that offer a classic Sandhills experience at mid-range pricing.
+• Mid Pines and Pine Needles — Two adjacent Donald Ross courses in Southern Pines that offer a classic Sandhills experience at mid-range pricing.
 Strong conditions and historic feel.
 Good complement to a No. 2 or No. 4 round.

-• Tobacco Road — A Mike Strantz design that is unlike anything else in the market — dramatic, unconventional, and memorable.
-Not for everyone but a strong option for groups that want variety.
+• Tobacco Road — A Mike Strantz design about 35 minutes north that is unlike anything else in the market — dramatic, unconventional, and memorable.
+Not for everyone, but it is the round your group will argue about at dinner.

 Related